Looking for Native American history exhibits and Native American heritage

 River and other groups located across the state.

-Recovered artifacts indicate Native American people were living in
+Archeological evidence such as recovered ancient artifacts indicate Native American people were living in

 the area by 9500 B.C., but first became widespread between 5000 and 4000